wise-introvert/imageboard/README.md

   // `2ch.hk` also has it but doesn't return it as part of the `/boards.json` response.
   maxCommentLength: number?,

+  // Maximum attachment size in a thread on the board (a board-wide setting).
+  // Only present for `4chan.org`.
+  maxAttachmentSize: number?,

+  // Maximum video attachment size in a thread on the board (a board-wide setting).
+  // Only present for `4chan.org`.
+  maxVideoAttachmentSize: number?,

+  // Maximum video attachment duration (in seconds) in a thread on the board (a board-wide setting).
+  // Only present for `4chan.org`.
+  maxVideoAttachmentDuration: number?,

   // Maximum total attachments size in a thread on the board (a board-wide setting).
-  // Only present for `4chan.org`.
+  // Only present for `4chan.org` or `2ch.hk`.
-  // `2ch.hk` also has it but doesn't return it as part of the `/boards.json` response.
   maxAttachmentsSize: number?,

-  // Maximum total video attachments size in a thread on the board (a board-wide setting).
-  // Only present for `4chan.org`.
-  maxVideoAttachmentsSize: number?,

   // Create new thread cooldown.
   // Only present for `4chan.org`.